 Ordinary maintenance and minor work – replacing a roof doesn’t require a permit anymore but could still trigger substantial improvement.
 Need to work through these instances.

-Requirement for communities to submit elevation certs to ISO on a yearly basis and ISO judges on accuracies.
-ISO requires 90% accuracy and ISO says a lot are failing.
+Requirement for communities to submit elevation certs (EC) to ISO on a yearly basis and ISO judges on accuracies.
+ISO requires 90% EC accuracy and ISO says a lot are failing.
 The committee is working to educate officials on Elevation Certificates.

 DEP submitted a BRIC application for a training grant.
 Chris Testa expects an award in Q4 22 or Q1 23